Taught course

 Entry requirements

-An upper second-class honours degree (or international equivalant) in engineering (preferably computer science, electrical or electronic engineering) or a related subject.
+An upper second-class honours degree or international equivalent in engineering preferably computer science, electrical or electronic engineering or a related subject.
 Other disciplines will be considered on a case-by-case basis.
-Programming skills are essential.

 Months of entry